Estadio Regional de Antofagasta: Architecture and Infrastructure

 The stadium's remodel was by architectural company Valle & Cornejo with the collaboration of the architects Nicolás Lipthay, Juan Pablo Duarte, Catalina Donzé, Oscar Conteras and María José Yurisic.
 The complete area is 30000 m2.
 The provider was Serge Ferrari.
 Landscape architecture was by the company Rencoret & Rüttimann Arquitectura del paisaje (Cecilia Rencoret, Carla Rütimann).

 The architects of the remodel describe their work as a search for respect for the urban landmark while seeking a way to unify a design completed by different construction companies.
-Access of the stadium are organizated from the two squares, organizing circulation through a footbridge.
+Access to the stadium is organized from the two squares, organizing circulation through a footbridge.

 The architectural operation was generated from the desire to make a building with a unique style, through a simple, clean and fancy gesture across the stadium, adding color to the urban environment.
 The public areas of the enclosure allowed for improved circulation of people.

 In 2012, two high-definition LED screens were installed, costing 186,830 million CLP.
 Set in the south and north area of the stadium, the screens measure 8 × 6 m.

 Between 2014 and 2015, 30 Neighbors of Antofagasta participated in a project to create a mosaic made with rocks, ceramics and seashells in the ends of the stadium walls, for the Copa América 2015.

 In 2015, lighting was installed on the roof of Tribuna Pacífico, certified by Philips staff of Chile.
 The project aimed to achieve a lighting quality of 1200 lux.

 In the same year, grass was planted in the main field of the stadium.
 Parques Johnson was the company which completed the work, choosing a mixture of Ryegrass and Bermuda for traction and softness.
 The second field was finished in June 2015, made of a natural grass, measuring to FIFA standards of 105 × 68 m, with a 24-person dressing room, sanitary facilities, nursing room, eight lighting towers, a 40-person stand and parking facilities.

 In June 2015, 270 desks for the press were installed in the stadium, with Wi-fi and LAN access.
 They were installed on Tribuna Pacifico, in time for Copa America 2015.
 The monetary investment was 492 million CLP.
 Also included were six additional press stands.